mike120200/password-manager/README.md

 You can download the compiled pm executable file to your local computer and add it to the system environment variables for convenient command-line usage.

-💻 MacOS Installation
+### 💻 MacOS Installation

-	1. Download the pm executable file
+​	1.
+Download the mac/pm executable file

 	2. Create a pm_dir directory (you can use any name, just ensure it matches in the environment variable configuration)